dvmorozov/expenses/index.md

 ## The unique feature is the client-side data encryption

-> It guarantees that your data exist as plain text only in your browser, nowhere more.
+> Client-side data encrypting means that your data are encrypted in your browser before sending to the storage.
+This guarantees that your data exist as plain text only until you close the application page.
+Password never transmitted to server.
+This means that you are responsible for protecting the password from being stolen.
+If you will forget or lost your password your data will become unrecoverable.
+They are belong only to you.

+> For encryption the opensource library [**SJCL**](https://crypto.stanford.edu/sjcl/) is used developed at Stanford University.

 ## Look how encryption works